Texas Cherokees: Legal status

 Several groups of Cherokee descendants have organized and on October 10, 2019 Texas Governor Greg Abbott on behalf of the State of Texas granted the Tsalagiyi Nvdagi Tribe (Texas Cherokee) Official Recognition on the occasion of the 200th anniversary and permanent settlement in what is now the State of Texas 1819-2019.
 Numerous individuals living in Texas today are enrolled in the Cherokee Nation, with fewer enrolled in the United Keetoowah Band, and Eastern Band of Cherokee Indians.
-Members of the Cherokee Nation in Texas have several organized cultural groups.

 The tribe is a member of the National Council of American Indians.
+The Tsalagiyi Nvdagi Tribe has received commendations for their contributions to the State of Texas.